m3t4f1v3/ebbvn/script.md

 Esli: NEVER AGAIN, THAT'S AN ORDER clear

-Kirei changes into gil/Kirei_2Concerned.png
+Kirei changes into gil/Kirei/Kirei_2Concerned.png

-Kirei: Ok sorgy…
+Kirei: Ok sorgy...
 clear

 Esli: also, why are [i]you[/i] the one sitting in the defendant's area? clear

 The Lord Of This Universe enters from the left
-The Lord Of This Universe changes into gil/Lord Of Universe.png The Lord Of This Universe: BECAUSE I COULDN'T BE ARSED TO FIND A BACKGROUND clear
+The Lord Of This Universe changes into gil/LordOfThisUNIverse.png The Lord Of This Universe: BECAUSE I COULDN'T BE ARSED TO FIND A BACKGROUND clear
 The Lord Of This Universe fades out

-Kirei changes into gil/Kirei_2Sad.png
+Kirei changes into gil/Kirei/Kirei_2Sad.png
-Kirei & Esli: Okay, fair I guess… clear
+Kirei & Esli: Okay, fair I guess... clear
-Kirei changes into gil/Kirei_1Happy.png
+Kirei changes into gil/Kirei/Kirei_1Happy.png
 Kirei: anyway, i'll be representing you in court tomorrow. clear